Credit-Based vs. Discount-Based Congestion Pricing: A Comparison Study

-While a preliminary version of this work appeared in a conference proceeding \cite{ChiuJalotaPavone2024CreditvsDiscount}, the present article delivers novel theoretical contributions and numerical analysis, rooted in more nuanced traffic model formulations and methodologies than those considered in \cite{ChiuJalotaPavone2024CreditvsDiscount}.
-First, our work provides theoretical results comparing the deployment of CBCP and DBCP policies over consecutive highway segments that service an arbitrary number of eligible and ineligible user groups, each of which may be associated with a distinct value of time and origin-destination pair.
-In contrast, \cite{ChiuJalotaPavone2024CreditvsDiscount} formulates CBCP and DBCP policies only over traffic networks with a single origin-destination pair, and analyzes the deployment of CBCP and DBCP policies only under the restrictive assumption that all users share one or two VoT values.
+While a preliminary version of this work appeared in a conference proceeding \citep{ChiuJalotaPavone2024CreditvsDiscount}, the present article delivers novel theoretical contributions and numerical analysis, rooted in more nuanced traffic model formulations and methodologies.
+First, our work provides theoretical results comparing the deployment of CBCP and DBCP policies over consecutive highway segments that serve an arbitrary number of eligible and ineligible user groups, each of which may be associated with a distinct value of time and origin-destination pair.
+In contrast, \cite{ChiuJalotaPavone2024CreditvsDiscount} formulates CBCP and DBCP policies only over single origin-destination traffic networks, and analyzes the deployment of CBCP and DBCP policies only under the restrictive assumption that all users share one or two VoTs.
 Second, our work establishes theoretical results which compare the efficacy of CBCP and DBCP policies in optimizing a range of societal cost metrics that incorporate users’ travel costs and the generated toll revenue.
 In contrast, \cite{ChiuJalotaPavone2024CreditvsDiscount} only compares CBCP and DBCP policies on the extent to which eligible users access the tolled express lane, thus capturing the equity and efficiency objectives of congestion pricing in a far more limited sense relative to the societal cost metric studied in our article.